Induced supersolidity and hypersonic flow of a dipolar Bose-Einstein Condensate in a rotating bubble trap: Rotating ground state

 For instance, at $\epsilon_{\rm dd}=1.31$ the non-rotating ground state exhibits a superfluid state with a smooth, unmodulated density distribution on the surface of the bubble as illustrated in Fig. \ref{fig:fig2}(a).
-However, as we introduce rotation at certain rotation frequencies the condensate spontaneously develops density modulation and the system manifests a supersolid-like density configuration with periodic density humps on the curved surface of the bubble interconnected by lower density region [see Fig. \ref{fig:fig3}].
+However, as we introduce rotation at certain rotation frequencies, the condensate spontaneously develops density modulation and the system manifests a supersolid-like density configuration with periodic density humps on the curved surface of the bubble interconnected by lower density region [see Fig. \ref{fig:fig3}].
 At these rotation frequencies, the DDI energy ($E_{\rm{DDI}}$) not only remains attractive in nature but also exhibits sudden dips in its value, as shown in Fig. \ref{fig:fig4}(a).
-These dips arise from the modification of the effective local DDI by rotation at specific ranges of $\Omega$ values, emphasizing the pronounced role of DDI.
-As a consequence of this, the superfluid fraction of the condensate also reduces at these specific ranges of $\Omega$ values, indicating the emergence of a supersolid state with $0<f_s<0.9$ [see Fig. \ref{fig:fig4}(a)].
-A larger dip in the value of $E_{\rm{DDI}}$ corresponds to a more significant modulation in density.
+These dips arise from the modification of the effective local DDI due to rotation at specific ranges of $\Omega$ values, emphasizing the pronounced role of DDI.
+As a consequence, the superfluid fraction of the condensate experiences an abrupt decrease at these specific ranges of $\Omega$ values, indicating the emergence of a supersolid state with $0.3<f_s<0.9$ [see Fig. \ref{fig:fig4}(a)].
+The discontinuous change in the value $f_s$ indicates the first-order phase transition.
+On the other side, by tuning the scattering length, the transition from superfluid to supersolid represents a second-order phase transition characterized by a gradual change in $f_s$ [see Fig. \ref{fig:fig2}(d)].
+A larger dip in the value of $E_{\rm{DDI}}$ and $f_s$ corresponds to a more significant modulation in density.
 However, this distinctive feature is not observed in either a rotating dipolar BEC in a harmonic trap or a non-dipolar BEC in a rotating bubble trap.
-The exclusive arrangement of dipoles due to bubble trap confinement, coupled with anisotropic DDI, makes the rotation-induced supersolid transition energetically preferable compared to the conventional formation of quantized vortices for these specific ranges of $\Omega$ values.
+The exclusive arrangement of dipoles due to bubble trap confinement, coupled with anisotropic DDI, makes the rotation-induced supersolid transition energetically preferable compared to the conventional formation of quantized vortices for these specific ranges of $\Omega$ values, as indicated by the sudden drop in DDI energy shown in Fig. \ref{fig:fig4}(a).
+As the scattering length decreases and, consequently, $\epsilon_{\rm dd}$ increases, the influence of the dipolar interaction becomes even more pronounced, leading to the reduction of superfluid density.
+So, in the supersolid regime, the value of the system's superfluid fraction drops from its initial value at specific rotation frequencies, approaching to the droplet regime (see Appendix \ref{appA1} for details).
+On the contrary with decreasing $\epsilon_{\rm dd}$, the modulation in the density profile becomes less prominent, and beyond a critical value ($\epsilon_{\rm dd}\approx 1$), no modulation occurs with rotation.